Danish-Belal/Danish-Belal/README.md

 - 💼 Working as a **Senior Software Developer**
 - 🧠 Strong experience in **backend systems, queues, settlements, and APIs**
 - 🤝 Open to collaborating on **impactful projects & student-driven initiatives**
-- 💬 Ask me anything about **system design, backend, payments, or JavaScript**
+- 💬 Ask me about **system design, backend, payments, or JavaScript**
 - 📚 When I’m free: **Family time & learning new tech**

 📫 **Reach me:**